Skip to main content

 Giuseppe Belgioioso

 I am an Assistant Professor in the Division of Decision and Control Systems (DCS) at KTH Royal Institute of Technology, Stockholm, Sweden.
-I am also a Digital Futures Fellow and a faculty member of the Wallenberg AI, Autonomous Systems and Software Program (WASP).
+I am also a Digital Futures Fellow and a WASP Fellow, funded by the Knut and Alice Wallenberg Foundation, as of July 1st, 2024.
 From 2021 to 2024, I was first a Postdoc and then a Senior Scientist in the Automatic Control Laboratory (ifA) at ETH Zurich, Switzerland.
 I obtained my Bachelor's and Master's degrees (cum laude) at the University of Padova, Italy, in 2012 and 2015, respectively; and my PhD in automatic control from Eindhoven University of Technology, The Netherlands, in 2020.
 I was also a visiting scholar at Arizona State University (ASU), USA, in 2019; and an Intern at the Control Systems group a the University of Padova, Italy, in 2016.

 **Join the team: Currently looking for PhD students and Postdocs**